William Tobias Ringeltaube: Early life

-When he was 16, his father became a Court Preacher and General Superintendent at Oels, in Silesia.
-There, the young boy attended the Gymnasium, but he was naturally shy and shunned all interaction with fellow students.
-In his 18th year he went on a walking tour, on which he made many friends.
-During this time, he made the decision to become a Christian missionary.
-Ordained in Wernigerode in 1796, he spent some time in Calcutta and England before he was invited by the London Missionary Society (L.M.S) in 1803 to join their Mission to India.
-He sailed for Tranquebar on April 20, 1804, with several other missionaries and stayed there for one year to learn the Tamil language.
+At 16, his father took on the role of court preacher and general superintendent in Oels, Silesia.
+Aged 18, William went on a walking tour and made the decision to become a Christian missionary.

+He was ordained in Wernigerode in 1796, and spent time in Calcutta and England before he was invited by the London Missionary Society (L.M.S) in 1803 to join its mission to India.
+He sailed for Tranquebar on April 20, 1804, with several other missionaries and stayed a year to learn the Tamil language.